Preparing for a ‘No Deal’ Brexit

-Please note: the Brexit survey is now closed and the results are shown here:
+Please note: the Eastbourne Chamber Brexit survey is now closed and the results are shown below.
+We have also attached below an Impact Report from the UK Trade Policy Observatory:

-As you know, huge efforts are being made by the Prime Minister to finalise a withdrawal agreement both in Parliament and with Europe.
-To assist this process we were asked to feedback your views to the Cabinet Office in Whitehall and so we have sent them these results from your survey.
+As you know, the Prime Minister has been unable to finalise a withdrawal agreement in Parliament as yet and has delayed the vote to ratify the deal until January.
+To assist the process we were asked to feedback your views to the Cabinet Office in Whitehall and so we have sent them these results from your survey.

 You will also be interested to see the UK Trade Policy Observatory (UKTPO) report on the potential impact of Brexit (soft or hard) on business in Sussex and Hampshire (published Wednesday 22nd November).